elbuit/mfrc522cli/README.md

   It allows to copy, modify or clone cards using a serial interface commands.
   It also allows to write block zero or fix a magic card

-Commands: read, write, lka, show, lb, clean, fix
+Commands: read, write, lka, show, lb, clean, fix, set

   ### command: lka (sector) (key)
 description: load key A for a sector.
 This key will be used in read or write card commands.